crossopt/Recursive-LCS/README.md

 # Recursive-LCS
-A recursive algorithm for computing semi-local LCS using recursive combing.
+An implementation of an algorithm for computing semi-local LCS using recursive combing.